 Billing

-• We work with different types of insurance, including Medi-Cal & Victims of Crime Compensation
+- We accept Medi-Cal & Victims of Crime Compensation.

 Mentis provides Napa County individuals, couples, and families with access to affordable mental health treatment services based upon referrals from a network of community partners.